-Mohammed Shafia, 58; his wife, Tooba Mohammad Yahya, 42; and their son, Hamed, 21, were found guilty of first-degree murder in the deaths of Shafia's three teenage daughters and his first wife in his polygamous marriage.
-Sunday's verdicts followed a three-month trial, in which jurors heard wiretaps of Shafia referring to his daughters as "whores" and ranting about their behavior.
+Mohammed Shafia, 58; his wife, Tooba Mohammad Yahya, 42; and their son, Hamed, 21, are charged with four counts of first-degree murder in the deaths of Shafia's three teenage daughters and his first wife in his polygamous marriage.

-The three Shafia sisters -- Zainab, 19, Sahar, 17, and Geeti, 13 -- were found dead inside a car that plunged into the Rideau Canal in Kingston on June 30, 2009.
-Shafia's first wife, 50-year-old Rona Amir Mohammad, also died.
+The three Shafia sisters -- Zainab, 19, Sahar, 17, and Geeti, 13 -- along with Rona Amir Mohammad, 50, --were found dead inside a car that plunged into the Rideau Canal in Kingston on June 30, 2009.

-Prosecutors said the girls' father, mother and brother all plotted to kill the four women in an "honor" murder.
-Investigators claimed that hours of wiretapped conversations reveal a premeditated plan to punish rebellious, Westernized daughters and their permissive advocate, Rona.
+Prosecutors allege the girls' father, mother and brother all plotted to kill the four women in an "honor" murder.
+Investigators claim that hours of wiretapped conversations reveal a premeditated plan to punish rebellious, Westernized daughters and their permissive advocate, Rona.

-Prosecutors argued that under instructions from his father, Hamed Shafia used the family Lexus to ram the other family car carrying the women into the canal.
+Prosecutors are trying to convince the jury that under instructions from his father, Hamed Shafia used the family Lexus to ram the other family car carrying the women into the canal.
 The shattered headlight on the Lexus, they claim, matches the damage on the rear bumper of the family Nissan in which the women were found dead.

-In the three-month-long trial, Shafia testified, "My children did a lot of cruelty toward me," as he wept openly on the stand.
+During some of the most dramatic testimony in this three-month-long trial, Shafia testified, "My children did a lot of cruelty toward me," as he wept openly on the stand.
 He went on to say he believed his children "betrayed" him by dating and he did not hide his anger, saying a father would never expect that kind of behavior from this daughters.

 In taking the stand, Shafia swore to tell the truth on the Quran and he again invoked the holy book to say Islam does not condone killing people to preserve a family's honor.